michelou/simplelanguage/WIN.md

 Let us start with the (supposed) simple path to run the SL parser:

-- open a console with the *Windows SDK 7.1 Command Prompt* shortcut
+- open a console with the *"Windows SDK 7.1 Command Prompt"* shortcut
 - ensure environment variables `JAVA_HOME` and `PATH` are correctly setup
 - generate the SL parser with command **`mvn package`**
 - run the SL parser, eg. **`sl.bat languages\tests\Add.sl`**